GOVERNOR COX:

 2. Withdraw UDOT’s support for the July 12, 2023 Record of Decision selecting the gondola alternative and formally notify the Federal Highway Administration of this withdrawal;

-3. Reallocate all gondola-programmed funds to proven, low-cost alternatives including permanent top-of-canyon snowplow deployment, expanded electric bus service, and targeted road improvements;
+3. Reallocate all gondola-programmed funds to proven, low-cost alternatives including permanent top-of-canyon SNOWPLOW deployment, expanded electric bus service, and targeted road improvements; These improvements shall include piloting innovative, proven technologies such as geothermal road-heating and snow-melting systems successfully deployed in Japan’s heavy-snow regions.

-That single directive — signed by you — would:
+That single directive — signed by you, Gov. Cox — would:

 • End the ongoing lawsuits and stop Utah taxpayers from funding both sides of the litigation